samCyan/image_downloader/README.md

 **Future book of work-**
 add more functionalities for multi thread/ process support
-   -support byte range header in requests
+&nbsp;&nbsp;&nbsp;&nbsp;-support byte range header in requests
-   -support seeking files to a position
+&nbsp;&nbsp;&nbsp;&nbsp;-support seeking files to a position
 add feature for handling same file download
 streamline handlers
-   -let one interface hold contracts for functionalities
+&nbsp;&nbsp;&nbsp;&nbsp;-let one interface hold contracts for functionalities
 make it compatible with Redis Queue and workers architecture
 dockerize the whole thing